 This section relates to annual submission of information for individual entities.

-This template includes information about life insurance contracts (direct business and accepted reinsurance) and also includes annuities stemming from non–life contracts (which are also analysed in S.16.01).
+This template includes information about life insurance contracts only to direct business and also includes life obligation from non-life contracts such as annuities stemming from non–life contracts (which are also analysed in S.16.01).
+No information has to be provided for accepted reinsurance business.
 All insurance contracts shall be reported even if classified as investments contract on accounting basis.
 In case of products unbundled, the different parts of the product shall be reported in different rows, using different ID codes.

+All information shall be reported by product including the table on portfolio product.
+Reporting by fund number is not mandatory, unless otherwise required by the national supervisory authority.
+Reporting of specific items related to the fund number can be defined by national supervisory authority.
+All references to surrender values should not be applicable to the reinsurance business.